jchartrand/CredentialProofs/KeyAndCredRevocation.md

-+++ Key validity
+### Key authenticity and validity

-The key is the key:  It's all about the authenticity and validity of the issuing key.
+The key is the key.
+It's all about:

+- the ***authenticity*** of the signing/issuing key (the key is owned by McMaster University)
+- the ***validity*** of the signing/issuing key (the key was valid when the credential was issued).

-ALWAYS NEED SOME ASSERTION, at the time of verification, THAT THE ISSUING KEY IS AUTHENTIC AND WAS VALID AT TIME OF ISSUANCE, i.e. was being legitimately used within a period that encompasses the issuance of the given cred, and wasn't subsequently revoked for that period.
+We always need some assertion, at the time of verification, that the issuing key is authentic and was valid at time of issuance, i.e. was being legitimately used within a period that encompasses the issuance of the given cred, and wasn't subsequently revoked for that period.
 So this could be a date range for the key, as simple as list of pairs like: